 Each site will treat or refer for treatment as needed as per local guidelines and capabilities.
 Every effort will be made to ensure successful completion of treatments for STDs/STIs.
 Site specific ICFs and SOPs will have to be modified as needed when the time comes for follow-up of treatment at the Department of Health or other clinic of the participant's choosing.

 5.3 Enrollment Visit

-A participant is considered enrolled at the point in time that he begins enrollment visit procedures (confirmation of locator information during the enrollment visit).
+A participant is considered enrolled at the point in time when all enrollment visit procedures are complete.

 Administrative and Behavioral Evaluations/ Procedures (clinical team)